jbw976/demo-upbound/xfn/README.md

 ### Develop the composition locally

-1. First, let's define the `UserAccess` API that will allow the user to specify the number of IAM resources in `.spec.count` by creating a `CompositeResourceDefinition` (XRD).
+1. First, let's define the `UserAccess` API that will allow the user to specify the number of IAM resources in `.spec.count`.
+We create this new API by creating a `CompositeResourceDefinition` (XRD).
 This XRD can be found in [xrd.yaml](./xrd.yaml).
 1. Next, we create the composition that contains the resource creation and iteration logic.
 This can be found in [composition.yaml](./composition.yaml).